Blood Flow to Your Feet

 Beyond that, our office may provide medical treatment options depending on the nature and severity of your circulatory conditions.
-This includes everything from medications to compression stockings to physical therapy exercises to surgery.
+These include everything from medications to compression stockings to physical therapy exercises to (only when needed) surgery.

 Let the team at Foot & Ankle Center of Oklahoma help you keep the blood flowing to your feet and ankles!
-To schedule an appointment with us, either in Oklahoma City or at our satellite clinic in Moore, please call (405) 418-2676.
+To schedule an appointment with us at our Oklahoma City office please call (405) 418-2676.

 Request an Appointment